UCD-CS at W-NUT 2020 Shared Task-3: A Text to Text Approach for COVID-19 Event Extraction on Social Media: Experiments

 \subsubsection{Performance}

+First, Table~\ref{tab:our-results-sizes} indicates that the larger the model is, the better overall performance it can achieve.
+Interestingly, as compared to small-2, large-2's advantage over base-2 seems not significant (F1: 0.6392 versus 0.6225) given its 12.8x larger size versus base-2's 3.7x larger size.
+Hence, our base-2 can achieve competitive performance with a decent number of parameters.
+Here we continue to focus on the large runs since we want to explore the limit of our approach's performance.

-As reported in Table~\ref{tab:submitted-results}, our submitted run achieved competitive performance as compared to other participating runs (F1: our 0.6392 versus the highest 0.6598).
-Interestingly, our run exhibited a significant advantage in recall over other runs (0.7118 versus the second-highest of 0.6039).
+Table~\ref{tab:submitted-results} presents the evaluation results of our \texttt{t5-large} based runs at different epochs.
+It shows that our submitted run (i.e., run-2) achieved competitive performance as compared to other participating runs (F1: our 0.6392 versus the highest 0.6598).
+Particularly, our run exhibited a significant advantage in recall over other runs (0.7118 versus the second-highest of 0.6039).
 However, this advantage is combined with a trade-off in terms of precision.
 This reveals that our run was somewhat ``active'' at finding the answers to the slot questions.
+This is consistent with its performance at event type level as well.
+Table~\ref{tab:results-event-type} shows the evaluation results of our run-2 at event type level (we will discuss post-run-2 in Section~\ref{subsec:post-processing}).
+We find that our run achieves the best recall in every event type but quite behind in precision, especially for \texttt{can\_not\_test}, \texttt{death} and \texttt{cure}.
 To further analyse the cause of low precision, we rethink the metrics used to evaluate runs with a similar approach to ours.